m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Normal_Equation.md

 # Normal Equation

 Usually finding the best model parameters is performed by running some kind of optimization algorithm (e.g. gradient descent) to minimize a cost function.
 However, it is possible to obtain values (weights) of these parameters by solving an algebraic equation called the normal equation as well.
-Till now we were using gradient descent to calculate parameters θ<sub>0</sub>,θ<sub>1</sub>
+Till now we were using gradient descent to calculate parameters θ<sub>0</sub>,θ<sub>1</sub>.
+But we can use Normal Equation to solve for θ analytically.

 ## House Price Problem